Acipenser oxyrinchus desotoi

 Other ongoing work includes the assessment of estuarine habitat-use patterns by juvenile Gulf sturgeon, as well as trends in juvenile sturgeon recruitment, growth, survival, genetics, and kinship across the range of the species.

 Scientists use various tagging techniques to learn about the migration patterns of Gulf sturgeon and to identify important juvenile habitats.
-The types of tags generally used are dart, passive integrated transponder, radio, satellite, pop-off, and acoustic tags (tags detected using sound).
+The types of tags generally used are floy-style dart tags, passive integrated transponder (PIT) tags, and acoustic tags (tags detected using sound).
 Tags such as PIT and dart tags allow other researchers to identify an individual fish when it is captured.
-Acoustic and satellite telemetry tags (tags that use radios to locate) let researchers learn where Gulf sturgeon migrate, at what depths, and at what speeds.
+Acoustic telemetry tags (tags that are detected with acoustic receivers) let researchers learn where Gulf sturgeon migrate, at what depths, and at what speeds.

-Gulf sturgeon researchers take small fin clips from every sturgeon they catch to better understand the genetic composition of all populations.
+Gulf sturgeon researchers take small fin clips from sturgeon they catch to better understand the genetic composition of all populations.
 Gulf sturgeon that are accidentally captured or killed in non-research-related projects can be identified to the river they were born in using information in their DNA (“genotype”).
-In other cases, researchers can take a tissue sample from sturgeon spawning (releasing or depositing eggs) in a particular river.
+In other cases, researchers can take a tissue sample from sturgeon spawning (releasing or depositing eggs) or hatching in a particular river.
 After a laboratory processes the sample, the genetic information in that sample can be stored with other Gulf sturgeon genotypes to create baselines of the unique genotypes found for each spawning population.
 In the future, those baselines will allow sturgeon to be identified back to their natal river.
 Genetic variation (heterogeneity) within the population can also be used to estimate the minimum number of spawning adults that would have been required to generate that level of heterogeneity, which helps us learn more about where they come from and their family history.
-NOAA Fisheries is creating a database that researchers can search to determine which samples are available for analysis and which have already been analyzed.

 Side Scan Sonar

-Recently, side scan sonar has been used to approximate the number of large sturgeon (over 4 feet) that appear on the sonar image, but this approach is still being perfected.
-Most rivers are wide enough that multiple 50-meter-wide transects are needed, and long enough that sampling the entire river is not possible.
-Therefore, an equation to account for unsampled areas and fish counted multiple times is needed to correct the estimate.
+Recently, side scan sonar in rivers has been used to approximate the number of large sturgeon (over 4 feet) that appear on the sonar image, but this approach is still being perfected.
 This is one of the most promising means of inexpensively estimating the abundance of sturgeon in a river at a given time.